-Radiation Effect on a Dome-Shaped building CFD Simulation
+Radiation Effect on a Dome-Shaped building, ANSYS Fluent CFD Training

 The present problem simulates the heat transfer inside the interior of a mosque considering radiation.